 Sociology is a popular major for students planning futures in such professions as law, business, education, architecture, medicine, social work, and public administration.
 Various occupations and professions are available at the local, state and national levels to the person who majors in sociology.
 While many sociologists hold positions in social service and educational fields, an increasing number hold a wide variety of jobs in such sectors as business, the health professions, the criminal justice system, and in government.
 Sociologists also teach at the community college, college, and university levels, as well as increasingly at high school levels across the nation.

 For further information, please see the curriculum sheets for the above programs.
-Select the sheet from the academic year that you started at GSW or the year that you switched your major to either Psychology or Sociology.
+Select the sheet from the academic year that you started at GSW or the year that you switched your major to either Psychology, Sociology, or Criminal Justice.